Contact 4d Chern-Simons theory: Generalities: Contact 4d CS theory as a dual action

 An arbitrary variation of the action \eqref{ext action N}, is easily computed with the help of the results \eqref{ext act var} and \eqref{1d CS var} found previously.
 We find that

 where we have used the variation

-in order to deal with the last contribution in \eqref{ext action N} and the BC expression \eqref{full BC M} of the extended 4d CS theory.
-From this, we read off all the eom.
+in order to deal with the last contribution in \eqref{ext action N} and the extended 4d CS theory boundary eom expression \eqref{full BC M}.
+From this, we read off all the bulk eom.
 For instance, the field $\Phi$ eom is